Oracle Licensing

 They won’t hesitate to use every trick to maximize the deal size.
 Here’s the no-nonsense lowdown on handling license deals:

 • Sky-High Initial Prices: Oracle typically starts with outrageously high list prices for databases, middleware, or applications.
 Don’t be shocked by an initial quote that makes your jaw drop – it’s a tactic.
-Oracle protects its 22% support fees (calculated on list price) by keeping list prices high.
+Oracle protects its 22% support fees (calculated based on list price) by maintaining high list prices.
 Never accept the first quote.
 It’s padded with plenty of room for negotiation.
-A savvy CIO will anchor the negotiation by countering with a reasonable price first, forcing Oracle to negotiate down from your figure rather than up from theirs.
-Oracle’s pricing is famously made-up and flexible, so use that to your advantage by starting low.
+A savvy CIO will anchor the negotiation by first countering with a reasonable price, forcing Oracle to negotiate down from their figure rather than up from yours.
+Oracle’s pricing is famously flexible, so use that to your advantage by starting low.

 • Quarter-End Pressure: Oracle’s fiscal quarter and year-ends are their feeding frenzy.
 Sales reps come knocking with “one-time” discounts if you sign by a certain date – typically end of May (Oracle’s fiscal year) or end of quarter.
 This urgency is manufactured pressure.
 They want you to believe the deal disappears after the deadline.
-Oracle often sweetens offers as deadlines loom because they need your deal to hit their quota.
-Use this timing for leverage, but don’t let it rush you into a bad deal.
-If Oracle misses their quarter, that’s their problem, not yours.
+Oracle often sweetens offers as deadlines loom because the deal needs to meet its quota.
+Use this timing to your advantage, but don’t let it rush you into a bad deal.
+If Oracle misses their quarter, that’s its problem, not yours.

-• Bundling and “Solution” Deals: Expect Oracle to bundle products into an “all-in” proposal.
+• Bundling and “Solution” Deals: Expect Oracle to bundle products into a comprehensive “all-in-one” proposal.
 They’ll dangle a bigger discount if you buy an enterprise license bundle, additional modules, or an Unlimited License Agreement (ULA).
-Be cautious: Bundles often include shelfware (extras you don’t need but will pay support for).
-ULAs can be a double-edged sword – unlimited use for a period, but a costly true-up or renewal trap later if not carefully managed.
+Be cautious: Bundles often include shelfware (extras you don’t need, but you’ll still pay for support).
+ULAs can be a double-edged sword – offering unlimited use for a period, but potentially leading to a costly true-up or renewal trap later if not carefully managed.
 Blunt advice: Only pay for what you realistically plan to use.
 If Oracle throws in extra software “for free,” recognize you’ll still pay maintenance on it.
 Push back on bundling; insist on pricing each item individually so you see what you’re paying for each component.

 • Leverage Your Alternatives: Oracle sales reps love to feel that you have “no choice” but to buy their solution.
 Dispel that notion.
-Make it clear that you have options– sticking with existing licenses longer, considering open-source databases, or even moving new workloads to a different platform.
+Make it clear that you have options, such as extending the use of existing licenses, considering open-source databases, or migrating new workloads to a different platform.
 If Oracle believes you’re locked in, you lose leverage.
 Even if a switch is painful, letting Oracle think you might walk away creates pressure on them to be more flexible on price and terms.
-Real-world scenario: One Fortune 500 firm evaluating a costly Oracle database renewal let Oracle know they were testing PostgreSQL for new projects.
+Real-world scenario: A Fortune 500 firm evaluating a costly Oracle database renewal informed Oracle that they were testing PostgreSQL for new projects.
 This credible threat of alternative solutions helped them secure an additional 20% discount and more favorable terms.

 Common Pitfalls to Avoid: